When claiming an ABSTUDY payment we calculate and pay the allowance as part of that claim. You don’t need to do a separate claim.

 1. Get ready to claim

 The easiest way to claim is online.
-We encourage you not to come to a service centre during this time.

 You’ll need a Customer Reference Number (CRN) to link your Centrelink online account to myGov.

 If you ever got a payment from us you’ll still have a CRN, CRNs don’t change.